5 Gluten-Free Substitutes for Popular Snacks

 5. Savory Vegan Cheese

 According to Healthline, full-fat, non-processed dairy products are typically gluten-free.
 But like with other snacks, when they are manufactured or have added flavors, wheat can be added.
-Always look for cheese that is not processed or try a savory snack option like Plant Snacks vegan and grain-free cheddar chips.
+Always look for cheese that is not processed or try a savory snack option like Plant Snacks Cheddar Plant Thins(™) or Nacho Tortilla Chips.